Dusty Good: Club career

 Good played for local USVI squads before moving to Europe to play for lower division sides such as FBK Karlstad in the Swedish Fourth Division.
 He first went to Sweden in April 2011 to meet the family of his Swedish girlfriend.
 He played several matches for Råtorps IK before having a successful trial with Karlstad.
 He also had stints in the lower tiers of Denmark and England, for which his mother holds a passport.

 International career

 Born in Cotati, California, Good moved to the US Virgin Islands in his late teens.
 He was asked to join a local team after being spotted wearing a Liverpool jersey in a local grocery store.
 He was soon asked to play for the United States Virgin Islands national team during 2014 FIFA World Cup qualification, despite being previously unaware that it existed.
 He made his debut on October 7, 2011 in a 0–7 defeat to Haiti.
-Good was one of only four players who returned to the squad for the 2018 World Cup qualification cyle and was named squad captain.
+Good was one of only four players who returned to the squad for the 2018 World Cup qualification cycle and was named squad captain.